All the latest bathroom trends, decor and styling ideas

 There are lots of layout options with metro tiles. if you're looking for more impact the herringbone pattern shown here is a good choice and you could opt for a striking contrasting when choosing the grout colour.

-For 2018, texture, colour, pattern and unique designs are all on the shopping list.
+Texture, colour, pattern and unique designs are all on the shopping list.
 And if you think BIG, there’s far less grout to clean!

 Artisan lotions in chemist style bottles look beautifully old-school, are kind to your skin and a perfect way to dress your bathroom.